prefix-dev/rattler-build/docs/recipe_file.md

     use_gitignore: false # note: defaults to true
 ```

-By default, all files in the local path that are ignored by git are also ignored
+By default, all files in the local path that are ignored by `git` are also ignored
-by rattler-build.
+by `rattler-build`.
 You can disable this behavior by setting `use_gitignore` to
 `false`.

 #### Patches